 At ClearPath, we rarely do Pre-Qualifications because we believe you deserve more than a “maybe”.
 You deserve guidance, strategy, and expertise to get a perfect mortgage for the home you love.
 And that begins with a ClearPath Pre-Approval you can trust.

-What is a ClearPath Verified Pre-Approval?
+What's a ClearPath Verified Pre-Approval?

 The ClearPath Verified Pre-Approval will give the guidance to know exactly what price range you should be looking in, what options you have, and and the assurance that there will be no unpleasant surprises before closing.